Creating a Repository

 • for the primary repository of an application use -service suffix, e.g. fcq-service.

-• each division usually maintains its own service deployment with a repository for each specific divisional configuration.
+• each division usually maintains its own deployment repository for specific divisional configuration.
 If these repos live in Flutter-Global they usually contain config to indicate their contents.
-Since they are owned by a particular division that is indicated by a suffix (-ppb, -fdg, or -isp). e.g. fcq-config-ppb contains PPB deployment config for the FCQ service.
+Show divisional ownership with a suffix (e.g. -ppb, -fdg, or -isp). e.g. fcq-config-ppb contains PPB deployment config for the FCQ service.

 Creating